-Our water system is routinely inspected by a Massachusetts-certified operator in the 66th Civil Engineering Division (CE) Utilities Section and Bioenvironmental Engineering (BE) in the 66th Medical Squadron.
-CE and BE inspect our system for its technical, financial, and managerial capacity to provide safe drinking water to you.
+Our water system is routinely inspected by the Massachusetts Department of Environmental Protection (MassDEP) for compliance with Safe Drinking Water Regulations.
+Your water system is operated by a Massachusetts-certified operator in the 66th Civil Engineering Division (CE) who oversees the maintenance operations of our water system.
+Bioenvironmental Engineering (BE) in the 66th Medical Squadron continually monitors Hanscom's water quality to provide safe drinking water to you.

-II.
 YOUR DRINKING WATER SOURCE

 The water supplied to Hanscom AFB is purchased from the adjacent towns of Lexington and Bedford.
 Lexington receives its water from the Massachusetts Water Resource Authority (MWRA).
-In 2022, Bedford received all its water from MWRA.
+In 2023, Bedford received all its water from MWRA.
 Prior to 2020, Bedford received a small quantity from the Shawsheen Groundwater Treatment Facility; these wells were shut down indefinitely on October 24, 2019.
 The MWRA water comes from the Quabbin Reservoir, located approximately 65 miles west of Boston, and the Wachusett Reservoir, located about 35 miles west of Boston.
 Water is transported from the Quabbin Reservoir through the Wachusett Reservoir to a water treatment plant prior to distribution to MetroWest and Greater Boston communities, including Hanscom AFB.